 The Strasbourg judges verified that the Italian authorities unlawfully held that Mr. Darboe was of age, through anachronistic and unreliable age-assessment medical tests, contrary to what was stated by the applicant himself, thus failing to appoint a guardian who could represent him and preventing him from presenting the application for international protection without proper support.

-The appeal, brought to the attention of the Court by ASGI lawyers in January 2017, when, after an urgent requested under Article 39 of the Court regulation, the minor was moved to a dedicated facility, was deemed admissible since the Court also found the inexistence, within the Italian legal system, of effective judicial remedies (article 13 of the Convention) to act against the living conditions within reception facilities
+The appeal was brought to the attention of the Court by ASGI lawyers in January 2017, when, after an urgent request under Article 39 of the Court regulation, the minor was moved to a dedicated facility, and deemed admissible since the Court also found that, within the Italian legal system, there were no effective judicial remedies (article 13 of the Convention) to act against the living conditions within reception facilities.

 Save the Children, active within the hotspot of Lampedusa, has denounced a now permanent situation of delays and shortcomings in the provision of the most basic services, even regarding the most vulnerable.
 The NGO reported that 450 minors, 250 of whom unaccompanied, even very small children, had been present in the hotspot for over a month.[86]
 UNICEF also noted severe crowding and delays identified as risk factors for the most vulnerable.[87]
 In early May 2023, around 500 unaccompanied minors, locked inside the hotspot, held a demonstration, climbing the roof of the facility and clamouring to be transferred.[88]